-In connection with our promotion of James Clishem to be our President and Chief Executive Officer on May 10, 2006, we entered into an oral agreement with Mr. Clishem relating to the terms of his employment, which set forth the following terms:
+In connection with the promotion of James A. Clishem to be our President and Chief Executive Officer on May 10, 2006, we entered into an oral agreement with Mr. Clishem relating to the terms of his employment, which set forth the following terms:

-- Annualized salary of \$300,000; - A bonus target that represents up to 100% of the annualized salary; - 200,000 option shares to vest over four years of continued employment with Active Power;

-- · Participation in all Active Power benefit programs; and - Provision for a severance payment equivalent to six months of Mr. Clishem's then-current salary plus medical benefits in the event that his employment is terminated for reasons other than cause.
+- Annualized salary of \$300,000; - A bonus target that represents up to 100% of the annualized salary; - 200,000 option shares to vest over four years of continued employment with Active Power; - Participation in all Active Power benefit programs; and - Provision for a severance equivalent to six months of Mr. Clishem's then-current salary plus medical benefits in the event that his employment is terminated for reasons other than cause or by Mr. Clishem for good reason.